AvidlyWordPress/avidly-theme/assets/fonts/README.txt

 	5.1 font files into /assets/fonts/ folder
 	5.2 fontFamilies rules into theme.json
 6. Set correct fontFamily slugs from theme.json
-	6.1 use slug: system-font for fontFamily that is the default font for site 6.2 use slug: heading-font for fontFamily that is the default font for site WHY?
-These are used with CSS variables in theme var(--wp--preset--font-family--system-font) and var(--wp--preset--font-family--heading-font).
+	6.1 use slug: system for fontFamily that is the default font for site 6.2 use slug: heading for fontFamily that is the default font for site WHY?
+These are used with CSS variables in theme var(--wp--preset--font-family--system) and var(--wp--preset--font-family--heading).
 If you do not change slugs the original CSS variables do not exsist
 7. Optimize Fonts
 	7.1 Extend "fontFamily" with websafe fonts.
 Consult Google or designer to choose best fallback fonts 7.2 Add "fontDisplay": "swap" or "optional"